annembrown/design595/project2.md

 ## Learning Concepts
 - Planning and designing a simple landing page with a signup form
-- Basic research for web design project
 - Audience identification and personas
+- Basic research for a web design project
 - User experience flow development
 - Wireframing
 - Visual direction development (Moodboard/style-tile/stylescape)